How does your pricing work and how many images do we get?

 How long have you been doing photography?

 I took film classes in high school but I really started my photography education when my first daughter was born in January 2010.
-I have not looked back since and still absolutely love shooting and editing.
+I opened my business in 2011 and still absolutely love shooting and editing.

 I am worried about my child’s behavior.
 What should I do?